UMAprotocol/UMIPs/UMIPs/umip-152.md

 );
 ```

-The requester in the `RequestPrice` event will be the Zodiac module itself, where voters can find the `rules` identified in the Zodiac module.
+Voters can find the `rules` in the module contract at the address specified in `ancillaryData`.

 ### Ancillary Data Format

 The `ancillaryData` submitted with proposals should consist of:

-- `id`, which is automatically prepended to the ancillary data and used to find the proposal details in the module
-- `rules`, which is a reference to the rules for the module, for example, an IPFS hash or a website URI
 - `explanation`, which is written in natural language by the proposer and explains the nature of the transactions and how they follow the module's rules
+- `id`, which is automatically appended to the ancillary data and used to find the proposal details in the module
+- `module`, which is the address of the module contract

-`id:123,rules:QmTp2hEo8eXRp6wg7jXv1BLCMh5a4F3B7buAUZNZUu772j,explanation:These transactions were approved by the majority of tokenholders in a Snapshot vote on March 8, 2022.`
+`explanation:These transactions were approved by the majority of tokenholders in a Snapshot vote on March 8, 2022.,id:123,module:0xabc...123`

 ### Resolving Disputes